-5.01 The Employer agrees that there shall be no discrimination exercised or practiced with respect to any employee in the matter of hiring, assigning wage rate, training, upgrading, promotion, transfer, lay off, recall, discipline, classification, discharge or any other action by reason of age, race, creed, colour, ancestry, national origin, religion, political affiliation or activity, sexual orientation, sex, marital or parental status, family relationship, place of residence, handicap, nor by reason of his/her membership or activity in the Union.

-The above does not apply where the Employer is able to demonstrate a bona fide occupational requirement.

-- 5.02 Any claim by an employee or the Union pertaining to a violation of the Human Rights Act or the Employment Standards Act, may be the subject of a grievance which shall be processed in accordance with the Grievance Procedure. - 5.03 The rules, regulations, and requirements of employment shall be limited to matters pertaining to the work requirements of each employee.
-Employees will not be required to do personal services for a supervisor which are not connected with the operation of the Employer. - 5.04 The Union and the Employer recognize the right of the employees to work in an environment free from sexual/personal harassment, and the Employer recognizes its responsibility to maintain a discrimination-free work place.
+- 5.01 The Board agrees that there shall be no discrimination exercised or practiced with respect to any employee in the matter of hiring, assigning wage rate, training, upgrading, promotion, transfer, lay off, recall, discipline, classification, termination or any other action by reason of any of the prohibited grounds as outlined in the Ontario Human Rights Code, nor by reason of his/her membership or activity in the Union. - The above does not apply where the Board is able to demonstrate a bona fide occupational requirement. - 5.02 Any claim by an employee or the Union pertaining to a violation of the Canadian Human Rights Act or the Employment Standards Act, may be the subject of a grievance which shall be processed in accordance with the grievance procedure. - 5.03 The rules, regulations, and requirements of employment shall be limited to matters pertaining to the work requirements of each employee.
+Employees will not be required to do personal services for a supervisor which are not connected with the operation of the Board. - 5.04 The Union and the Board recognize the right of the employees to work in an environment free from workplace harassment as outlined in the Occupational Health and Safety Act (OHSA), and the Board recognizes its responsibility to maintain a discrimination-free work place.

-(a) Definition of Sexual Harassment
+(a) Workplace Sexual Harassment